Bandwidth/numbers-java-sdk/README.md

 ## Quick Start

 All objects in the SDK follow the Builder pattern for easy construction.
 To search for and order numbers, construct the relevant request and pass it to the appropriate client method.

 ### Construct the client
+Instances of the NumbersClient must be closed, typically on application shutdown to avoid resource leaks.
+Use the provided close method.
+The client also implements the AutoClosable interface for convenient use in try-with-resources blocks.

+The client builder exposes a configuration method that allows access to the underlying AsyncHttpClient configuration should you want to configure it.
+See the [documentation](https://github.com/AsyncHttpClient/async-http-client) for that project to see what can be configured.
 ```java
 NumbersClientImpl numbersClient = NumbersClientImpl.builder()
    .account("1")